 James A. Ellzy, MD, FAAFP

 James A. Ellzy, MD, FAAFP, a family physician in Washington, D.C., is a member of the board of directors of the American Academy of Family Physicians.
-The AAFP represents 131,400 physicians and medical students nationwide.
-As an AAFP board member, Ellzy advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.
+The AAFP represents 134,600 physicians and medical students nationwide.
+As an AAFP board member, Ellzy advocates on behalf of family physicians and patients to inspire positive change in the US health care system.

-In addition, Ellzy serves as associate faculty at the Fort Belvoir Family Medicine Residency, where he teaches and maintains a full-scope clinical practice including outpatient care, inpatient care and obstetrics.
+In addition, Ellzy serves as associate faculty at the Fort Belvoir Family Medicine Residency, where he teaches and maintains clinical practice.
 As an assistant professor of medicine, Ellzy instructs medical students during clinical rotations at Fort Belvoir Community Hospital with the Uniformed Services University of the Health Sciences.

 A member of the AAFP since 2001, Ellzy served as a Uniformed Services delegate to the AAFP Congress of Delegates.
 He also served as a member of the Commission on Membership and Member Services, for which he held the position of chair in 2015.
 He served on the Member Interest Groups Task Force from 2013 to 2014.

 At the chapter level, Ellzy has served the Uniformed Services Academy of Family Physicians in various leadership roles including chapter president, vice president and board member.
 He was named the USAFP Physician of the Year in 2017.

 Ellzy earned his Bachelor of Arts degree in computer studies from Northwestern University in Evanston, Illinois.
 He earned his medical degree from East Tennessee State University in Johnson City.
 He completed an internship and his residency in family medicine at Naval Hospital Camp Pendleton in Camp Pendleton, California.
 He also earned his Master of Science in medical informatics from Northwestern University.